cjddmut/Unity-2D-Platformer-Controller/README.md

 <!---%=description%-->

 A customizable player controller asset that can be dropped into any scene for immediate 2D motion support.
+Includes platformer mechanics such as double jump, wall jumps, and corner grabs!

 <!---%=obtain%-->